f1nalspace/nbodysimulation_experiment/README.md

 ## Todo:

-* Replace GLUT with FPL
+* Replace glew with final_opengl.hpp
 * Migrate all GUI/Text rendering to imGUI
 * External particle forces
-* Add value labels on benchmark chart
+* Add bar value labels on benchmark chart
 * Migrate to modern opengl 3.3+

 ## Version History:

+### 1.3:
+* Migrated to FPL 0.3.3 alpha

 ### 1.2:
 * Using command buffer instead of immediate rendering, so we render only in main.cpp